July 7, 2018, by Khai Tran

 how to start a startup in your 30's

 How to start a startup in your 30’s.
 If you’re a millennial like me, then you’re probably on your way to 30’s (or already in your early 30’s).
 And social media doesn’t stop reminding you how old you are compared to all the young entrepreneurs popping out everywhere.
-Being 30 nowadays feels like being 40 because we millennials are caught in the middle of our lifeline.
-We’re not old enough to actually be considered old and not young enough to be considered.
+Being 30 nowadays feel like being 40 because we millennials are caught in the middle of our lifeline.
+We’re not old enough to be considered old and not young enough to be considered young.
 And when it comes to starting a startup, being a millennial that’s almost hitting their 30’s could feel defeating.
 But fret not my fellow Pog collectors, it’s not too late.
 Actually, it’s just the right time to start your own startup.

 Below are bullet-proof steps on how to start a startup in your 30’s that’s been tested and verified by countless entrepreneurs just like you.